-The recipe for an effective cliffhanger is simple: Tell people an awesome story but leave the best part untold.
-Until they can’t help but click on your ad and find out about the rest.
+The recipe for an effective cliffhanger is simple: tell people an awesome story but leave the best part untold (until they can’t help but click on your ad to find out the rest).

 But how big of an impact does using a number actually have?

-After studying his articles’ engagement, one blogger found that posts with a number in the headline got 2.5-8 times more traffic (and more referrals from sites like Digg or Stumble).
+After studying his articles’ engagement, one blogger found that posts with a number in the headline got 2.5 to 8 times more traffic (and more referrals from sites like Digg or Stumble).

 This increased engagement could save you thousands of dollars in ad spend.

-A study presented by ConversionXL pointed out that when given multiple options, most people (36%) preferred a headline starting with a number.
+ConversionXL also pointed out that when given multiple options, 36% of people preferred a headline starting with a number.

 Numbers work best if they’re at the beginning of your ad headlines.

-Some numbers to include in your Facebook ads:
+Some numbers to use in your Facebook ads include

 Your Facebook advertising can always benefit from a couple of power words.